 Health Care Ministry

-The mission of the Health Care Ministry is to be a loving family of health care ministers who promote health and wellness of body, mind, and spirit within the congregation.
+The mission of the Health Care Ministry, a program of the Pastoral Care Commission, is to be a loving family of health care ministers who promote health and wellness of body, mind, and spirit within the congregation.
 We do this through screening, teaching, and referral.
 There are parish nurses who oversee this ministry with a team of members involved in some aspect of health care in the greater community.
 This ministry provides the St. Leo Community with access to medical resources, monthly blood pressure checks, and annual CPR classes.
 This ministry also sponsors an annual health information table and provides speakers on topics relevant to the health care of the community.

-Cardio Pulmonary Resuscitation (CPR) and Automated External Defibrillator (AED) classes are presented every other year.
+Cardio pulmonary resuscitation and Automated External Defibrillator Presented every other year.

 Fitness Program for Seniors & Others